In this article:

 Matter header

-Edit the matter name by clicking on it and typing a new name.
-The LawVu ID is generated by LawVu and cannot be changed.
+Edit the matter name by clicking on it and typing a new one.
+LawVu generates the LawVu ID, and it cannot be changed.

 2 - Status Updates

-These let you send quick messages between the matter owner and matter manager in regard to the 'status' of the matter.
+These let matter members send quick messages to each other regarding the 'status' of the matter.
 From this interface, you can see any current update as well as post a new update by clicking the 'plus' icon or request an update from the other party by clicking the 'request update' icon.
-To know more about matter status updates, click here.
+To learn more about matter status updates, click here.

 3 - Actions

-This panel lets you see and set the relevant matter owner/manager.
-These two roles are key concepts inside LawVu - to learn more about them click through this article.
+This panel allows you to view and set the relevant matter owner or manager.
+These two roles are key concepts inside LawVu - to learn more about them, click through this article.

-5 - Current state and the matter menu.
+6 - Current state and the matter menu

 Matter state - A matter can go through various states in its lifecycle.
-Typically matters start out in an 'Active' state and can move into 'Scoping / Review' states if a scope is applied.
-When a matter is complete it will be in a 'Complete' state.
-Learn more about matter states by clicking here.
+Typically, matters start in an 'Active' state and can move into 'Scoping / Review' states if a scope is applied.
+When a matter is complete, it will be in a 'Complete' state.
+Learn more about matter states by reading this article.

-Matter menu - if you have the appropriate access then this menu will appear for you.
-From here you can change the state of the matter, duplicate the matter, view the scope history for the matter (if there is a scope applied) as well as export the matter (so you can save a local copy to your DMS) or delete the matter.
+Matter menu - If you have the necessary access, this menu appears.
+From here, you can change the state of the matter, duplicate it, view the scope history for the matter (if a scope has been applied), export it (so you can save a local copy to your DMS), or delete it.

 Matter details

-This area contains fundamental information regarding the matter, such as the matter type; the team it has been assigned to; who created the matter; the linked matters; etc.
+This area contains fundamental information about the matter, such as its type, the team it has been assigned to, who created it, the linked matters, etc.

-It also contains the matter email address.
-This can be used by the matter members to create a new conversation on a matter.
+It also contains the matter's email address.
+The matter members can use this to create a new conversation on a matter.
 This conversation will allow recipients to reply to an email thread, even if they are not named on the matter.

-To know more on how to use the matter email address, click here.
+To learn how to use the matter email address, click here.

 2 - The Matter Details area